DanielHashmi/Timer/README.md

 - Sleek and intuitive user interface.

 ## Usage
-To use this timer, simply clone the repository and open `index.html` in your browser.
+To use this timer, simply <a href="https://danielhashmi.github.io/Timer/">Click Here</a>.

 We welcome contributions!
 If you have suggestions for improvements or bug fixes, feel free to make a pull request.